Research output per year

 Professor Akseli was a Specialist Adviser to the REF 2021 Sub-panel 18.

-Professor Akseli is a member of UKRI Future Leaders Fellowships Peer Review College, British Council Newton Fund Peer Review College, ESRC and AHRC Peer Review Colleges.
+Professor Akseli is a member of UKRI Future Leaders Fellowships Peer Review College, ESRC and AHRC Peer Review Colleges.
 He is also frequently invited to review grant applications by the German Deutsche Forschungsgemeinschaft, Belgium Research Foundation/Flanders (FWO) and the Netherlands Organisation for Scientific Research (NWO).

-He is the past President of the International Academy of Commercial and Consumer Law.
+He is a past President and the current Secretary General of the International Academy of Commercial and Consumer Law.
 He is an elected member of the International Academy of Comparative Law.
-He is a member of the Chartered Institute of Arbitrators and a number of international arbitration groups.
+He is a member of a number of international arbitration groups.
 He is a Fellow of the Higher Education Academy.
 He is a member of the Istanbul Kadir Has University Law Faculty's Advisory Board.
-He is a fellow of the European Law Institute (ELI) and a member of the Advisory Board of ELI's Turkish Hub.
+He is a member of the Advisory Board of ELI's Turkish Hub.

 In 2020 Professor Akseli was awarded with the Fulbright Award to spend time teaching and researching in the USA at Elon University Law School in 2021/2022.
 He taught Secured Transactions, and International Business Transactions to JD students.